HKU-BAL/Clair3/docs/quick_demo/ont_quick_demo.md

 ## ONT Variant Calling Quick Demo
-Here is a quick demo for the Oxford Nanopore variant calling using GIAB HG003 chromosome 20.
+Here is a quick demo for the Oxford Nanopore (ONT) variant calling using GIAB HG003 chromosome 20 data.

 ```bash
 Platform:   ONT